HalimHamidov/42_boot2root/bonus/dirtycow-sql-injection.md

 LINES TERMINATED BY '\r\n'
 ESCAPED BY ''
 ```
-because lines end with '\' symbol and I couldn't compile file and escaped symboles conflict with each other.
+because lines ended with '\\' symbol and I couldn't compile file and escaped symboles conflict with each other.

 After that compile and run exploit with: